xkitzok/exita.js/README.md

 ## Exita

 Exita.js is a programming language forked off TypeScript to provide a better developer experience.
 Exita.js was bulit with AI assistance for coding although i did the architecture.
-You can contribute.
+You can contribute by doing a pull request.

 ## Why Exita